Updated February 26, 2026

 Please scroll through for important information regarding visiting June Lake beach, Reds Meadow, Devils Postpile, and Yosemite National Park this summer as well as current conditions for roads and lakes.
 For questions and updates on activities not included here, or anything else, please call us at (800) 845-7922 (Monday through Friday 8am-5pm) or email tourism@mono.ca.gov.
 Finally, be sure to follow Mono County Tourism on Facebook and Instagram for the pictures of current conditions and road reopening announcements.

-Important Updates for Summer 2025
+Important Updates for Summer 2026

-New Fishing Regulations for Parker Lake
+New in 2025 - Fishing Regulations for Parker Lake

 This year, anglers are urged to prioritize staying informed about the most current regulations.
 Changes have been implemented, notably at Parker Lake:

-• Parker Lake New Regulations:
+- Parker Lake New Regulations:

-• Reduced bag limit: 2 fish.
+- Reduced bag limit: 2 fish.

-• Minimum size: 14 inches.
+- Minimum size: 14 inches.

-• Artificial lures only (no bait).
+- Artificial lures only (no bait).

 These changes have been implemented to protect the Heritage Wild Trout population, as recent surveys indicate a decline in both Brook and Brown Trout numbers due to increased angling pressure.